Autonomous building: History

+1970s

 In the 1970s, groups of activists and engineers were inspired by the warnings of imminent resource depletion and starvation.
-In the United States a group calling themselves the New Alchemists were famous for the depth of research effort placed in their projects.
+In the United States, a group calling themselves the New Alchemists were famous for the depth of research effort placed in their projects.
 Using conventional construction techniques, they designed a series of "bioshelter" projects, the most famous of which was The Ark bioshelter community for Prince Edward Island.
 They published the plans for all of these, with detailed design calculations and blueprints.
 The Ark used wind-based water pumping and electricity and was self-contained in food production.
 It had living quarters for people, fish tanks raising tilapia for protein, a greenhouse watered with fish water, and a closed-loop sewage reclamation system that recycled human waste into sanitized fertilizer for the fish tanks.
-As of January 2010, the successor organization to the New Alchemists has a web page up as the "New Alchemy Institute".
-The PEI Ark has been abandoned and partially renovated several times.